EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/greetings-app.md

 ### 'Greetings file destination': '/safe_data/PROJECT/'

-`/safe_data` is not available on Open OnDemand host.
+`/safe_data` is not available on the Open OnDemand VM.
 To view the greetings file:

 1. Select **Clusters** menu, back-end **Shell Access** option, to log into the back-end.
 1. View the greetings file: